 There are many choices, but these are my favorite prenatals with either folic acid or with methylfolate.

-Picking the Best One: Prenatal Gummies or Prenatal Pills
+Picking the Best Prenatal Vitamins: Gummies or Pills

 What’s the difference between prenatal gummies and pills?
 Besides one being a treat to eat and the other being… well… a pill?